Superfly by B&B Studio, United Kingdom21 April,2017

 Opinion by Richard Baird.

-Superfly is a new limited edition non-alcoholic cocktail, and collaboration between celebrated mixologist Ryan Chetiyawardana, aka Mr Lyan, and naturally revitalising UK juice drink brand Firefly.
+Superfly is a limited edition non-alcoholic cocktail, and collaboration between celebrated mixologist Ryan Chetiyawardana, aka Mr Lyan, and naturally revitalising UK juice drink brand Firefly.
 The cocktail blends redcurrents, aronia berries and grapefruit with botanicals that include green coffee, angelica, wormwood, kola nut and cascara.
 It features a unique packaging design by London-based B&B Studio that wraps Firefly’s distinctive structural design with bespoke botanical illustration.
-Superfly will be rolled out in April, initially as a Selfridges exclusive and through Mr Lyan cocktail bars, followed by a wider UK release in May.
+Following the success of this limited edition, Firefly worked with B&B Studio to develop this across their entire range.

 Confident in the distinctive and recognisable qualities of Firefly’s structural design B&B Studio’s work on Superfly is notable for its full-coverage illustration and the low-prominence of the Firefly logo.
 It stands out for the quality of its imagine, inspired by botanical books and journals and those that feature across Mr Lyan’s own range.
 This is given impact through the use of some lovely colour choices and the proportionality and arrangement of flowers and leaves across bottle.
 Communicatively, it effectively leverages a well-established association with craft, natural quality and botanical discovery, and draws unique character and an element of mystery from this in implementation and the absence of a prominent logo.